bulwark-crypto/bulwark-wp/source/12_chapter_8.md

 ## Design and Visual

 Through Research and Development, we aim to create a visual design language for Bulwark that sets it apart from its competition in the crypto market.
 Our design team plans to innovate and experiment with the current UI/UX/Branding to ultimately achieve design excellence by searching for a medium that allows the best user experience, and aesthetics that are innovative and beautiful.
-This will be done by researching our competitors, keeping on top of current technological trends & standards and continuously striving to bring new and exciting visuals to the end-users.
+This will be done by researching our competitors, keeping on top of current technological trends & standards, and continuously striving to bring new and exciting visuals to the end-users.